vmware/versatile-data-kit/README.md

 (for example, it ensures data applications are packaged, versioned and deployed correctly, while dealing with credentials, retries, reconnects, etc.).
 Everything exposed by Versatile Data Kit provides built-in monitoring, troubleshooting, and smart notification capabilities.
-(for example, tracking both code and data modifications and the relations between them enables engineers to troubleshoot more quickly and provides an easy revert to a stable version)
+For example, tracking both code and data modifications and the relations between them enables engineers to troubleshoot more quickly and provides an easy revert to a stable version.

 Versatile Data Kit consists of: